KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image17.png"/>
 </p>

 8. The device structure after meshing looks like below.
-The meshed structure file should be saved as .sdm file.
+The meshed structure file will be saved as .sdm file.
 This completes the definition of device structure.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image19.png"/>
 </p>